ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

   become: yes
 ```

-This shows one of Ansible’s strenghts: The Playbook syntax is easy to read and understand.
+This shows one of Ansible’s strengths: The Playbook syntax is easy to read and understand.
 In this Playbook:

   - A name is given for the play via `name:`.